 In my PhD project, I study how a variety of actors — political institutions, parties, civil society organisations, and the media — debate climate change.
-In the PhD project, the focus lies on the role of conflict (e.g. about economic interests or scientific findings), and its effects on the public debate and civic engagement with the issue.
+In the PhD project, the focus lies on the role of controversy and consensus (e.g. about economic interests, scientific findings, or energy policy), and its effects on the public debate and civic engagement with the issue.

 In a first broad comparative study, I have analysed online news about climate change about the issue in Germany, Canada, and the US.
 The study showed, among other things, that media focus on political actors in the US leads to a pattern of intense controversy about the need to limit emissions — partly at odds with recent opinion polls and marginalising debates about the many ways to move ahead put forward by other actors.
 In contrast, German media emphasise controversy about the efficacy of specific mitigation measures, departing from a general consensus about the need for policy intervention.